top of page

 Understanding Different Types of Facial Pain (Part 1)

-Trigeminal Neuralgia vs Trigeminal Neuropathy Facial pain can be confusing and distressing, especially when it involves the trigeminal nerve, a major nerve responsible for sensation in the face.
+Trigeminal Neuralgia vs Trigeminal Neuropathy: Understanding Facial Pain Facial pain can be confusing and distressing, especially when it involves the trigeminal nerve, a major nerve responsible for sensation in the face.
 Two conditions often mistaken for one another are trigeminal neuralgia and trigeminal neuropathy.
 Although both affect the same nerve, their causes, symptoms, and treatments differ significantly.
-Understanding these differences can help patients and caregivers recognize the condition
+Understanding these differences can help patients and caregive

 Dr. Chandrashekhar